Whyte labours to majority points win over Franklin

 Whyte, 34, almost stopped Franklin in the final seconds after 12 mostly stale, uneventful rounds.

-Anthony Joshua was watching ringside as eyes turn to a potential rematch between the bitter British rivals in the new year.
+Anthony Joshua was watching ringside as eyes turn to a potential rematch between the British old rivals in the new year.

+As Whyte exchanged a few cordial words with Joshua at ringside, Franklin expressed discontent with the scorecards and called for a rematch.

+"I felt like I got robbed on the decision, I felt like a did enough," the 29-year-old said.

 Whyte had 19 knockouts on his record before his encounter with Franklin and there were high hopes of an explosive return inside the OVO Arena in Wembley.